Program Year Schedule (September through May):

 April 2 Born This Way, Again by Rev. Kathleen Rolenz

 The theme for the month of April is “Born Again,” which too often is narrowly defined to mean one thing.
 However, Unitarian Universalists like to say that “revelation is not sealed” and therefore, can be said to be born again…and again..and again!
-With some help from Lady Gaga, Natalie Maines and Dee And the Pleasers, we’ll dig into what meaning this has for our faith and our Fellowship.
+With some help from Lady Gaga, Woody Guthrie and the Fellowship Band, we’ll dig into what meaning this has for our faith and our Fellowship.